detroit-labs/ci-scripts/fastlane/README.md

   When running locally, you might get prompted the first time for certain steps (i.e. sigh).

-  If the deploy works, you can add fastlans as an "Execute shell" build step in your Jenkins job:
+  If the deploy works, you can add fastlane as an "Execute shell" build step in your Jenkins job:

   ```bash